sobisonator/chartermap/TextToDB/documentation/CRM.md

 - x_pos: X position of the point
 - y_pos: Y position of the point
 - Markup: References the markup to which this point belongs, thereby connecting it to the written instruction in the text
 - Range of certainty: a measure in metres of the degree of certainty to which the point can be identified.
 The point itself remains the centre, but a circle can be displayed around the point indicating the range of certanty.
-Default is 0m (maximum certainty)
+Default is 0m (maximum certainty).
+Where used alongside other databases with their own spatial data, this should act as a suggested extra minimum radius of the search area for "nearby objects".
 - References: A list of bibliographic references supporting or negating the validity of this location
 - Part of line: References a line ID, if this is part of a line.
 Can be left null

 The boundary points of a text can be compiled into a single GeoJSON polygon object, at the cost of losing the vertex-specific properties.
 All properties of the polygon are moved into the "properties" of the new polygon object with the key for each property structured as "`point x`-`point-y`-`property`", accompanied by the property belonging to that point.

-##
+## Other location data
+Wherever possible, other location data should make reference to external sources.

+Where this is not possible, a location should be defined in CharterDB's own records as a GeoJSON object.